iamovi/niceapp/README.md

 Hi,

-This project will help you to create your Frontend Web to a Desktop App with few steps using [Electron](https://www.electronjs.org/).
+This `niceapp` project will help you to create your Frontend Web to a Desktop App with few steps using [Electron](https://www.electronjs.org/).

 **Available Platform**